sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 **Channels**

-There’s only one compatible change you can make to a channel type: you can remove the direction marker.
+there's only one compatible change you can make to a channel type: you can remove the direction marker.

 For example, if you started with a channel that you can only send on, you can change that to a channel that can either send or receive.
-That’s clearly safe, because any code that tried to receive from the channel wouldn’t have compiled in the first place.
+That’s clearly safe, because any code that tried to receive from the channel Wouldn't have compiled in the first place.

 That’s all I have to say about channels.